-The Best Add-ons for Google Docs, Sheets and Slides - Digital Inspiration
+The Best Google Add-ons for Docs, Sheets, Slides and Google Forms

 The other big difference is that you can view the source code of regular Google Scripts while in the case of add-ons, the code is hidden from the end user.
 This helps developers protect their code but a downside is that the user has no clue about what’s happening behind the scenes.

 We have seen issues with Chrome extensions and add-ons for Google Docs can be a target as well.
 For instance, an add-on can possibly email a copy of the current document or sheet to another email address?
 Or maybe it can share a folder in Google Drive with someone else.
-All add-ons currently listed in the Chrome store have been tested and reviewed by Google but if they open the gates for all, I would be a little hesitant to install add-ons created by unknown developers.
+The good part is that add-ons listed in Google Workspace have been tested and reviewed by Google and, they go through a security review process if it requires access to sensitive scopes (like sending Gmail or accessing Google Drive).

 The Best Add-ons For Google Docs, Sheets and Google Slides

-The Chrome store lists hundreds of Google add-ons and here are some of favorite ones that you should have in your Google Docs and Sheets
+The Google Workspace marketplace lists hundreds of Google add-ons and here are some of favorite ones that you should have in your Google Docs and Sheets.
+The are compatible with both GSuite and consumer Google accounts.

-- Mail Merge for Gmail - Send personalized emails with emails to multiple email recipients with Mail Merge for Gmail and G Suite.
+- Mail Merge for Gmail - Send personalized emails with emails to multiple email recipients with Mail Merge for Gmail and Google Workspace.

-- Document Studio - Generate perfect documents automatically in Google Drive from source data in Google Sheets or Google Form submissions.
+- Document Studio - Generate certificates, invoices, and other documents automatically from source data in Google Sheets or Google Form submissions.

-- Save Gmail as PDF - Download your Gmail messages and attachments in Google Drive for archiving.
+- Download Gmail Emails - Download your Gmail messages and attachments in Google Drive for archiving.

-- Twitter Archiver - Save tweets for any search term or hashtag in a Google Sheet.

 - Email Scheduler for Gmail - Schedule emails inside Gmail for sending later at a specific date and time.
 Send repetitive emails that go on a recurring schedule.

-- Google Drive Permissions - Know who has access to your files in Google Drive.
+- Google Drive Permissions Auditor - Know who has access to your files in Google Drive.

 - Gmail Address Extractor - The add-on extracts the email addresses from the header and body of email messages for preparing a mailing list.